witchcrafters/witchcraft/README.md

 Obviously the Haskell [`Prelude`](https://hackage.haskell.org/package/base-4.10.0.0/docs/Prelude.html) deserves mention.
 Haskell has inspired so many programmers to write clean, declaritive, functional code based on principled abstractions.
-We'll skip the love letter to [SPJ](https://en.wikipedia.org/wiki/Simon_Peyton_Jones), the Glasgow team, and the original Haskell committee.
+We'll spare you the love letter to [SPJ](https://en.wikipedia.org/wiki/Simon_Peyton_Jones), the Glasgow team, and the original Haskell committee, but we're deeply appreciative of how they pushed the state of the art forward.

 [`classy-prelude`/`mono-traversable`](https://github.com/snoyberg/mono-traversable)
 have also made a lot of progress towards a base library that incorporates modern ideas